 When I feel like reading profound stories that make me think about life and the world, I read “Like The Flowing River: Thoughts and Reflections” from Paulo Coelho.

-I just read the chapter “The Importance of the Cat in Meditation” and it reminded my of another story, which I’d like to share with you.
+I just read the chapter “The Importance of the Cat in Meditation” and it reminded me of another story, which I’d like to share with you.

 Sitting outside and enjoying a beautiful Sunday evening in Prishtina, I tell myself:

-If we find ourselves following the majority blindly, it is maybe time to think why we do what we do.
+If we find ourselves following the majority blindly, it is maybe time to rethink why we do what we do.